pelodelfuego/vim-swoop/README.md

 Credit
 ------
-Special thanks to [Shingo Fukuyama](https://github.com/ShingoFukuyama) for his amazing idea whicj has juste been ported to vim.
+Special thanks to [Shingo Fukuyama](https://github.com/ShingoFukuyama) for his amazing idea which has juste been ported to vim.